lsst/ap_verify/doc/lsst.ap.verify/running.rst

 Since ``ap_verify`` begins with an uningested :doc:`dataset<datasets>`, the input argument is a dataset name rather than a repository.

-Datasets are identified by a name that gets mapped to an :doc:`eups-registered directory <datasets-install>` containing the data.
+Datasets are identified by a name that gets mapped to an :doc:`installed eups-registered package <datasets-install>` containing the data.
 The mapping is :ref:`configurable<ap-verify-configuration-dataset>`.
 The dataset names are a placeholder for a future data repository versioning system, and may be replaced in a later version of ``ap_verify``.